yasen-yankov/ios-docs/Xamarin.iOS/getting-started.md

 #### UI for Xamarin Cross-Platform

 The UI for Xamarin Cross-Platform products gives you access to a zip file that contains the Xamarin.iOS wrappers, Xamarin.Android wrappers, UI for Windows Phone, Xamarin.Forms controls and a Demo app for these Xamarin.Forms controls.
-Extract the contents of the zip file to a convenient place, preferably in *C:\Program Files\Telerik\UI for Xamarin\* if you are on Windows or in *Documents\Telerik\UI for Xamarin\* if you are on Mac.
-After you extract the contents, you can find the Xamarin.iOS assembly at Binaries\iOS\Telerik.Xamarin.iOS.dll
+Extract the contents of the zip file to a convenient place, preferably in *C:\Program Files\Telerik\UI for Xamarin\* if you are on Windows, or in *Documents\Telerik\UI for Xamarin\* if you are on Mac.
+After you extract the contents, you can find the UI for Xamarin.iOS assembly at Binaries\iOS\Telerik.Xamarin.iOS.dll

 #### UI for Xamarin.iOS

 The UI for Xamarin.iOS products gives you access to a zip file that contains the Xamarin.iOS wrappers and a Demo app for these wrappers.
 Extract the contents of the zip file to a convenient place, preferably in *C:\Program Files\Telerik\UI for Xamarin\* if you are on Windows or in *Documents\Telerik\UI for Xamarin\* if you are on Mac.
 The Telerik.Xamarin.iOS.dll assembly that contains the Xamarin.iOS wrappers is directly available at the top level directory of the zip contents.

 ## Setting up the project

 After downloading and unpacking the UI for Xamarin.iOS wrappers, you can proceed with the steps below to create a new project.
-You can develop a Xamarin.iOS application with both Visual Studio / Xamarin Studio
+You can develop a Xamarin.iOS application with both Visual Studio / Xamarin Studio.